ZEN-universe/ZEN-garden/docs/files/developer_guide/adding_param_variable_constraint.rst

 Adding Sets, Parameters, Variables, and Constraints
 ###################################################

-An optimization problem is defined by a set of elements, specifically sets, parameters, variables, and constraints.
+An optimization problem consists of sets, parameters, variables, and constraints.
 Variables are the values that are optimized, i.e., decided by the optimizer.
 Parameters are the fixed input values that are used in the optimization process, such as demands or specific costs.
 Constraints are the rules that the solution must adhere to,